 Many members of the film’s distinguished advisory board and medical advisory board were in attendance, including Mary Coyle, Patty Lemer, Donna Gates, Geri Brewster and Sylvia Fogel.
 The energy and excitement of our guests was palpable.

 Don Imus joined his wife Deirdre, and they brought their son Wyatt.
-Apparently, he wasn’t too thrilled to be going to yet-another charity benefit, but after hearing about our project, he immediately invited our Executive Director, Beth Lambert, onto his show.
-You can watch the 10-minute video here.
+Apparently, Don wasn’t too thrilled to be going to yet-another charity benefit, but after hearing about our project, he immediately invited our Executive Director, Beth Lambert, onto his show.

-All in all, it was a wonderful night, and we believe we’re at the tipping point about letting people know that recovery is possible.
+All in all, it was a wonderful night, and we believe we’re at the tipping point about letting people know that healing is possible.